bitnami/charts/bitnami/grafana-operator/README.md

             +-----------------+
 ```

 The operator will extend the Kubernetes API with the following objects: *Grafana*, *GrafanaDashboards* and *GrafanaDataSources*.
-From that moment, the user will be able to deploy objects these kinds and the previously deployed Operator will take care of deploying all the required Deployments, ConfigMaps and Services for running a Grafana instance.
+From that moment, the user will be able to deploy objects of these kinds and the previously deployed Operator will take care of deploying all the required Deployments, ConfigMaps and Services for running a Grafana instance.
 Its lifecycle is managed using *kubectl* on the Grafana, GrafanaDashboards and GrafanaDataSource objects.
 The following figure shows the deployed objects after
  deploying a *Grafana* object using *kubectl*:

 ```